7 quick health hacks for busy women

 You know that health is wealth but a complete overhaul of your diet, exercise and beauty regime can be a seriously daunting prospect.
 But you don’t have to spend hours at the gym or obsessing over calories to make a big change to your health.
-There are some small 10-minute hacks you could start incorporating into your daily routine to make a massive difference.
+There are some quick but effective 10-minute hacks you could start incorporating into your daily routine to make a massive difference.

 It’s doubtful you’ll manage 10-minutes in a freezing cold shower, but lathering up under a chilly blast of water has a whole list of reported health benefits.
 Even just adding a minute or two to your normally warm wash will help to charge your immune system, slow premature ageing, clear your brain and help you sleep.
 Not to mention it’s great for giving you shiny hair and glowing skin.